cyansmiles/php-image-folder-to-xml/README.md

 Also, FYI, I set this up to work on the same server as the PHP code so I used PHP to get the location the domain automatically.
 You dont need to put it (in case you do a lot of sites).

-This is easy to use, just update these files.
+This is easy to use, just update or send these two values ($folder_url and $folder_path).
 This is what tells the code what folder to look in.
 I played around with putting this as the index.php file in the folder instead updating the code, but that means more explaining.
 In this case, I felt using URLs is better becasue I can get the location in a data varible via JQuery (which will reference this file).
 That is the plan at least.

 ###Anyways, here is varibles to update (if doing manually).